 A food addict may fear overeating in social settings and may, as a result, avoid these settings to avoid embarrassment.
 Another sign of food addiction is passing over opportunities to spend time with friends or loved ones in favor of eating.
 Some addicts may even avoid working to eat.
 For some, eating may cause them to feel guilt or self-loathing afterward or during.
 Withdrawal symptoms include agitation and anxiety, abdominal pain, fatigue, headaches, confusion, and weakness.
 The negative consequences of food addiction include obesity, the risk of health problems such as diabetes, high blood pressure, the loss of one’s job, or social isolation.

 Help for any type of behavioral addiction is out there.
 Finding the right place to look for help, and making the step to reach out, can save the life of the addict.
-Call A Forever Recovery today to learn more about treatment options.
+Call A Forever Recovery today to learn more about behavioral addiction and substance abuse treatment options.